Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Discussion and Conclusions

 \emph{First}, direct quantum detection through internal atomic coupling is limited by a transducer gain $G_A = 2.4\times 10^{-20}$ at millihertz frequencies---a value derived from the complete three-dimensional matrix element, not from dimensional analysis.
 The exact vanishing of the first-order energy shift for $J = 0$ clock states (Wigner--Eckart theorem) forces the leading signal to second order in $h_0$, compounding the $\sim\!10^{35}$ gap relative to light-propagation interferometry.
 Even polar molecules, which evade the selection rule and recover 70 orders of magnitude over atomic clocks, remain 31 orders short.

 \emph{Second}, LISA's noise architecture leaves limited room for quantum enhancement.
 Time-Delay Interferometry suppresses laser frequency noise to $\beta_{\mathrm{laser}} = 5\times 10^{-5}$ of the OMS budget, so that atomic clock stabilization of the laser yields $\mathcal{E} = 1.00003$.
-The optical metrology system leaves only $\sim$9\% of the noise power accessible to identified quantum technologies.
+The optical metrology system leaves only a small fraction of the noise power---photon shot noise, bounded to $\lesssim 15\%$---accessible to identified quantum technologies.
 The combined quantum enhancement saturates at $\mathcal{E} \approx 1.04$ even with arbitrarily perfect quantum sensors.

 \emph{Third}, ground-based detectors illustrate the opposite regime of the same coupling physics.
 These detectors also exploit Mechanism~C, but with high circulating power ($\sim$750~kW in Advanced LIGO), quantum noise constitutes the dominant limitation at high frequencies ($\beta_{\mathrm{shot}} \sim 0.85$--$0.95$).
-Squeezed vacuum provides $\mathcal{E} = 1.8$--$2.4$ and survey volume gains of $5$--$14\times$~\cite{Tse2019,Jia2024}; frequency-dependent squeezing extends this enhancement to lower frequencies where radiation pressure noise must also be addressed.
+Squeezed vacuum provides $\mathcal{E} = 1.6$--$2.1$ and survey volume gains of $4$--$9\times$~\cite{Ganapathy2023,Jia2024}; frequency-dependent squeezing extends this enhancement to lower frequencies where radiation pressure noise must also be addressed.
 The dramatic contrast with LISA---the same coupling mechanism and the same quantum technology yielding transformative gains in one detector and marginal gains in another---demonstrates that the noise architecture controls the ceiling on enhancement, while the quantum technology determines the gain achieved within it.
 The Einstein Telescope xylophone design~\cite{Hild2010} embodies this principle: its high-frequency interferometer (ET-HF, $\beta \sim 0.95$) benefits from 10~dB squeezing, while its cryogenic low-frequency interferometer (ET-LF, $\beta \sim 0.1$--$0.2$) gains almost nothing from quantum enhancement---both within the same observatory.